aivot-digital/gover-chart/README.md

   # Mail address that will be used as the sender for mails
   FromMail: '"Gover" <noreply@my.domain.de>'

+  # The secret key that will be used to access the telemetry data.
+Leave empty to disable telemetry -> ''
+  TelemetryKey: ''

   Sentry:
     # The environment that will be sent to Sentry for error tracking